Trump's tough talk might help Liberal Mark Carney win a full term as Canada's prime minister

 TORONTO — (AP) — Mark Carney's political career is only months old, and it's already been a roller-coaster ride.
-The former central banker appeared destined to become one of Canada's shortest-serving prime ministers until President Donald Trump picked a fight with the U.S.'s northern neighbor.
+The former central banker appeared destined to become one of Canada's shortest-serving prime ministers until U.S. President Donald Trump picked a fight with the neighboring country.

-Carney, who was sworn in on March 14 following Justin Trudeau's resignation and a Liberal Party leadership race, now leads in the polls heading into the April 28 parliamentary elections, marking a dramatic turnaround for a party that seemed headed for a crushing defeat until the American president started attacking Canada's economy and sovereignty almost daily.
+Carney, who was sworn in on March 14 following Justin Trudeau's resignation and a Liberal Party leadership race, now leads in the polls heading into the April 28 parliamentary election, marking a dramatic turnaround for a party that seemed destined for a crushing defeat until Trump started attacking Canada's economy and sovereignty almost daily.

+Trump's trade war and threats to make Canada the 51st U.S. state have infuriated Canadians and led to a surge in nationalism that has helped the Liberals flip the election narrative.

 Carney's opponent is Conservative leader Pierre Poilievre, a career politician and firebrand populist who has campaigned with Trump-like swagger, even taking a page from the "America First" president by adopting the slogan "Canada First."